 Why Format a USB Flash Drive for Mac?

-On a Mac, you might need to do one of these things to format a USB drive:
+On a Mac, you might need to format a USB drive due to the following reasons:

 - Compatibility: Flash drives are often already set for Windows (usually ExFAT, FAT32 or NTFS), which means they might not work with macOS (which uses APFS or HFS+).
-By formatting the drive, you ensure your Mac can read and write to it.
+By reformatting the USB drive on Mac, Mac can read and write to the drive normally.

-- Organization: Formatting deletes all the data on the drive, leaving it empty for your files.
+- Organization: Formatting deletes all the data on the drive, leaving it empty for new files.
 That is useful if the drive is full of things you don't want or has become disorganized.

-- Performance Optimization: Formatting the drive can sometimes improve its performance, especially if you haven't used it in a while.
+- Performance Optimization: Formatting the drive can sometimes improve its performance, especially if you haven't used it for a long time.

-- Security Concerns: If you got the drive from someone else, you should format it to ensure it does not contain secret malware or unwanted data.
+- Security Concerns: After getting a drive from someone else, formatting the drive can ensure it does not contain secret malware or unwanted data.

 Before Formatting a USB Flash Drive on Mac